microsoft/OHDSIonAzure/docs/creating_your_environment_quickstart.md

 You can navigate to your OHDSI on Azure environment at `http://<prefix>-<environment>-omop-broadsea.azurewebsites.net/atlas`.

-For example, you can go to http://ohdsi-dev01-omop-broadsea.azurewebsites.net/atlas if you used `ohdsi` and `dev01` as your `prefix` and `environment` values.
+For example, you can go to http://ohdsi-dev01-omop-broadsea.azurewebsites.net/atlas if you used `ohdsi` and `dev01` as your `prefix` and `environment` values respectively.

 If you're finished working with OHDSI on Azure, you can use the `uninstall` command to clean up your Azure deployment: